Frequently asked questions

 Why the name "ForegroundWeb"?
 What does it mean?

 Your photography website is in the foreground of what your clients/buyers see (with all your shooting and editing happening in the background).
 Plus foreground is a photographic term, it made sense.

-Email is preferable, because it's a passive interaction, it doesn't interrupt any work in progress.
+Email is preferable because it's a passive interaction, it doesn't interrupt any work in progress.
 I reply to all emails within 24 to 48 hours.
-For calls, I prefer Skype or Google Hangouts, scheduled in advance.
+For calls, I prefer Zoom, Skype or Google Meet, scheduled in advance.

 Do you build photography websites?